datacentric-machine-learning-research/icml2023/_pages/cpf-icml24.md

 * Paper Submission deadline: ~~May 24, 2024~~ May 30, 2024
 * Notification of Acceptance: June 17, 2024
-* Camera Ready Copy due: Coming Soon
+* Camera Ready Copy due: July 12, 2024

 ## Awards